 - Q Where do gestational trophoblastic tumors spread?

-- Q How are the types of gestational trophoblastic tumors related?
+- Q How is the most common type of gestational trophoblastic tumor classified?